Trusted

 How Monero differs from Bitcoin

-To grasp the significance of Monero, it’s important to understand how it differs from Bitcoin, the pioneering cryptocurrency.
+To grasp Monero’s significance, it’s important to understand how it differs from Bitcoin, the pioneering cryptocurrency.

-1. Fungibility: In contrast to Bitcoin, Monero coins are indistinguishable and untraceable, ensuring full fungibility.
+• Fungibility: Unlike Bitcoin, Monero coins are indistinguishable and untraceable, ensuring full fungibility.
 This appeals to users who value the privacy and fungibility of their currency, as every Monero coin has the same value and history.

 Monero crypto (XMR)

 $XMR is used as a native currency within the Monero network.
-As of Dec.
-7, 2023, $3.2B, the Monero crypto is ranked 26th in the global crypto ratings.
-Furthermore, it has an average daily trading volume of $78.7M.
+As of Aug.
+27, 2024, the Monero crypto ranks 29th in the global crypto ratings with a market cap of just over $2.9 billion.

-XMR can be used for peer-to-peer payments and value storage within the Monero network.
-The native coin is also used to pay fees for transactions.
-Due to its robust privacy features, offering anonymity by default, $XMR has found significant usage as a black or grey market currency.
+Due to its powerful privacy features, offering anonymity by default, $XMR has found significant usage as a black or grey market currency.

-Our expert Monero price prediction puts the potential future price of XMR at a maximum of $237.58 in 2024, $261.34 in 2025, and $287.47 in 2026.
-Note that predictions can never be completely accurate and should only be used as a guideline.
+Note that crypto price predictions can never be completely accurate and should only be used as a guideline.
 While fundamental and technical analysis can provide solid groundwork, news cycles, wider market forces, and social sentiment can all impact the price of a crypto, XMR included.

-Users looking to buy monero can purchase the XMR coin on a number of leading exchanges, including OKX (best for spot and copy trading), Kraken (best for security features), and Binance (most comprehensive overall ecosystem).
+If you are looking to buy Monero, you can do so on several leading crypto exchanges, including OKX (best for spot and copy trading), Kraken (best for security features), and Binance (most comprehensive overall ecosystem).

 Governance